 The COVID-19 test includes a swab to the back of the nose and detects the presence of the virus that causes COVID-19.

-COVID-19 tests at a drive-thru Norton Respiratory Illness Testing Center (RITC) are by appointment only.
-Schedule an appointment using links below for our two locations or by calling (502) 861-4611, option 1.
+For drive-thru testing, please schedule an appointment at a Norton Respiratory Illness Testing Center.
+Appointments are required and may be scheduled using links below for our two locations or by calling (502) 861-4611, option 1.

 What to Know About Your Appointment at a Norton Respiratory Illness Testing Center